Largest Verdict in a Personal Injury case

 In some cases the mesh -- also called a bladder sling, pelvic sling or pelvic support -- has eroded or shrunk after being inserted, necessitating additional surgeries.
 As a result, hundreds of lawsuits have been filed against the manufacturers of the urogynecological mesh products, including Ethicon Inc., a New Jersey subsidiary of Johnson & Johnson, which on June 4, 2012 said it would halt sales of most of its mesh products.
 (See story)

-Kline & Specter, P.C., with some 30 attorneys, five of whom are also highly experienced doctors, including two OB/GYNs, is representing hundreds of women from across the United States in their claims against the manufacturers of transvaginal mesh products.
+Kline & Specter, P.C., with some 30 attorneys, five of whom are also highly experienced doctors, including two OB/GYNs, is representing thousands of women from across the United States in their claims against the manufacturers of transvaginal mesh products.
 The law firm has the expertise to litigate transvaginal surgical mesh injury cases.

 The U.S. Food and Drug Administration (FDA) in July 2011 issued its second notification in three years to doctors and patients warning about the problems with surgical mesh products.
 It said that “serious complications associated with surgical mesh for transvaginal repair of POP (pelvic organ prolapse) are not rare” (FDA emphasis).